Completing Compliance Items

 Observations FAQs

+- What does the "Keep Active For" time length do?
 This is how long the Observation will be editable to the creator and other people with the same permissions.
 Administrators can always edit any Observations regardless of this setting.
 The "Active" status of an Observation Note indicates only that it is editable to people who are not Administrators.
 This does not dictate notes being deleted, archived somewhere else, or somehow unavailable for viewing in the future.
 All notes can always be viewed in the Observation Center based on the filters at the top!

+- I want to export Nurse's Notes for my survey or to include in a resident's paper chart.
+How do I avoid exposing Observations made by care staff?
+Notes made by care staff are sometimes less formal and should not be part of the resident's official chart.
+If we want to export or view only Nurse's Notes, this can be done using the Observation Type filter at the top of the Observation Center.
+From this menu, select only Nurse's Note.
 Then, the table below will only show this note type, and we can Print this list or export to Excel.
 This is the recommended practice for state surveys.
 Also, any Observation Type can be restricted by ALIS Security Role, so if you want only Nurses and Administrators to be able to create Nurse's Notes, this can be achieved in settings!
-Contact ALIS Support for help with this setting.
+Contact ALIS Customer Success for help with this setting.

 How do I complete an incident report?

 There are multiple Complete buttons in ALIS Incident Reports.
 The goal is to complete all forms and tasks, and then mark the overall Incident Report completed.
+Follow the steps in order below to make sure all details are accounted for.

 Step 1: Navigate to your Incident Report